 At Box Hill, Leith Hill and Gatton Park you can see whole hillsides turning golden as the oak, beech and chestnut trees go from flame red to yellow.
 Hindhead Commons and the Devil’s Punch Bowl has sweeping purple heather and golden grasses.

-Hallowe’en will be in full swing at our special places in Surrey this October half-term with a spooky trail at Polesden Lacey, pumpkin carving at Claremont Landscape Garden and plenty of crunchy leaves to stomp through at Hatchlands Park.
+Halloween will be in full swing at our special places in Surrey this October half-term with the ghost dogs of Polesden Lacey, pumpkin carving at Hatchlands Park and new trails at Claremont Landscape Garden.

 See Surrey in a new light and make the most of the autumn colour.
 Our downloadable walks are easy to follow with step-by-step directions starting from Polesden Lacey, Hindhead Commons and Winkworth Arboretum.
 Every step you take helps us care for these special places for years to come.